CodeIntelligenceTesting/c-ares/INSTALL.md

 Further details in [README.msvc](README.msvc)

-### Important static c-ares usage note
+### Important static c-ci usage note

-When building an application that uses the static c-ares library, you must add `-DCARES_STATICLIB` to your `CFLAGS`.
+When building an application that uses the static c-ci library, you must add `-DCI_STATICLIB` to your `CFLAGS`.
 Otherwise the linker will look for dynamic import symbols.

 DOS
 ---

-c-ares supports building as a 32bit protected mode application via [DJGPP](https://www.delorie.com/djgpp/).
+c-ci supports building as a 32bit protected mode application via [DJGPP](https://www.delorie.com/djgpp/).
 It is recommended to use a DJGPP cross compiler from [Andrew Wu](https://github.com/andrewwutw/build-djgpp) as building directly in a DOS environment can be difficult.